 Spectral audit of unique decimal digits to identify primitive PRNGs or human-created patterns.

 A key is recognized as valid only if there are 9 or more unique decimal digits.
 The probability that a truly random key will contain fewer than 9 digits is only 1.24 · 10⁻¹¹.
-Such a strict threshold allows instantly identifying keys generated by primitive PRNGs with a short period or deterministic "patterns" created by a human.

 Serial Analysis of Repetitions (Runs Test) in the Decimal Layer